ARCHER2-HPC/archer2-website/community/outreach/materials/wee_archie.md

 banner: web_banners_07.jpg
 ---

-ARCHER2 is made of 23 cabinets and 5,848 nodes.
+ARCHER2 is made of 23 cabinets containing 5,848 nodes.
 It requires specialist staff and facilities to run, plus a massive power supply - it's not possible to transport parts of it to science festivals and other events!
 For that reason, we have created Wee Archie to help teach people of all ages about Supercomputers.

 ## Hardware
-Wee Archie is made-up of 18 Raspberry Pi computers, or nodes.
+Wee Archie is made-up of 18 Raspberry Pi computers, which behave like supercomputer nodes.
 Each one is a tiny, single-board computer, size 85mm x 56mm x 17mm.
 Each has a central processing unit (CPU) to execute computer code, with 4 cores, meaning a node can run 4 different processes in parallel.
 ARCHER2 nodes are much larger than this - they have 2 CPUs with 128 cores total - more than the whole of Wee Archie.
 16 of the nodes in Wee Archie are compute nodes, the other two are controller nodes.

 Each node also has a board of coloured LED lights that have been programmed to show the status of each node.
 There are 4 bars to indicate usage for each CPU core, plus others for memory, temperature, and reading and writing data to storage.